gotm-model/gotm-model-hugo/content/blog/kondo.md

 {{< figure src="../sensible-new-old.png" width="100%" >}}
 {{< figure src="../latent-new-old.png" width="100%" >}}

-For the actual calcuation of the momentum and heat fluxes the speed up is 40% - but when the percentage of the heat flux calculation is very, very small - the effect is not very big in a 1D model context.
+For the actual calcuation of the momentum and heat fluxes the speed up is 40% - but when the percentage of the flux calculations is very, very small - the effect is not very big in a 1D model context.

 In addition I've created a small tool consisting of a Fortran test program and associated Python plot script.